Abusers and the Halo Effect – Jared Fogle Seemed Like Such a Good GuyPin

 As we know now, Subway spokesperson Jared Fogle is going to plead guilty to a plethora of charges involving child pornography and sexual crimes against minors.

-I don’t want to spend a lot of time talking about him, there’s been enough written about the case itself, but I was reminded of something earlier today that made me think of Jared, and about child abusers in general.
-I was listening to a podcast while I worked this afternoon and the guest mentioned something about the “halo effect”, a form of cognitive bias where we see one positive quality of a person and assume the existence of other positive traits with no prove.
+I don’t want to spend a lot of time talking about him, there’s been enough written about the case itself, but I was reminded of something earlier today that made me think of Jared, and child abusers in general.
+I was listening to a podcast while I worked this afternoon and the guest mentioned something about the “halo effect”, a form of cognitive bias where we see one positive quality of a person and assume the existence of other positive traits with no proof.

 Let’s take a quote from About.com: